It comes from the Greek κόπρος (kouros), which means “feces,” and λαλιά (labia) from the alien, “to speak.”

 Coprolalia and Tourette syndrome

-It is not exclusive to tic disorders; it is also a rare symptom of other neurological disorders.
+It is not exclusive to tic disorders; it is also a rare symptom of other neurological diseases.

-Related involuntary actions are copropraxia, making obscene or prohibited gestures, and coprography, making obscene writing or drawings.
+Related involuntary actions are copropraxia, making obscene or prohibited gestures, and topography, making vulgar writing or drawings.

 Most have milder tics such as rapid blinking, shrugging, and throat clearing.
 Coprolalia, the involuntary expression of obscenities, profanities, and derogatory comments, is an extreme example of a vocal tic experienced by some people with Tourettes.